Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 You might wonder, "Is all this strictly necessary for a foreigner?"

 The answer is no, but it is deeply appreciated.
-Most Koreans are incredibly understanding when it comes to foreigners.
-They don't expect you to know every single nuance of the etiquette.
-However, when a foreigner shows they have made the effort to learn the "Two-Hand" rule or understands why we turn our heads, it breaks the ice immediately.
-It shows that you respect their culture, which is the fastest way to turn a "business acquaintance" into a "true friend."
+Most Koreans are incredibly understanding.
+However, when a foreigner shows they have made the effort to learn the "Two-Hand" rule, it breaks the ice immediately.
+I've personally seen how a simple gesture of respect can turn a stiff business meeting into a warm, genuine partnership.
+It shows you respect their culture, which is the fastest way to turn an acquaintance into a "true friend."

 FAQ: Common Questions from Foreigners

 Q: What if I don't drink alcohol?
 A: That is perfectly fine!
-You can toast with water, soda, or even an empty glass.
+I often have team members who prefer soda or water.
+You can toast with anything.
 The act of "toasting" (Geonbae) is what matters, not the alcohol content.
-Just make sure to join in the spirit of the cheer.
+Just join in the spirit of the cheer!

 Q: Can I refuse a drink?
-A: If you are not comfortable drinking, simply say, "I'm sorry, I can't drink alcohol" with a polite smile.
+A: Absolutely.
+Just say, "I'm sorry, I can't drink alcohol" with a polite smile.
 Most people will respect this immediately.
-If you want to be extra polite, you can hold the glass and just take a symbolic sip.
+If you want to be extra polite, you can hold the glass during the toast and just take a symbolic sip of water instead.

 Q: Why do we shout "Geonbae" so loudly?
 A: "Geonbae" (Cheers!) is the signal to start the fun.
 It’s an energetic expression of collective spirit.
 Don't be shy—the louder you cheer, the more "in" with the crowd you are!